 Pomegranates may be propagated from seed but will not come true to variety.
 Both hardwood and softwood cuttings root easily, but softwood cuttings require mist to prevent desiccation.
 To root hardwood cuttings, take pencil diameter cuttings 8 to 10 inches long in winter from previous season’s growth.
 Treat with a rooting hormone containing IBA and insert half their length into well-drained soilless mix.
 Rooted cuttings may be transplanted the following year.

 Pomegranate plants are relatively trouble free when the proper conditions are provided.
 Leaf and fruit spots are common in SC due to our high humidity, but don’t require treatment.
 Deer occasionally browse the foliage.
 The most common problem with pomegranates is their failure to set fruit.
 Inadequate sunlight and lack of pollination are two of the most common reasons that pomegranates do not set fruit.
 Plant two or more pomegranate plants, as cross-pollination increases fruit set.

-There are numerous pomegranate cultivars, but many are nearly impossible to locate in the nursery trade.
-The list below contains some of the most commonly available that will perform well in SC.
+There are numerous pomegranate cultivars, but SC gardeners, particularly those in the Upstate, should seek out the most cold-tolerant ones.
+The list below contains some of the most commonly available that perform well in SC.

 Page maintained by: Home & Garden Information Center